GrinonBarrett/Taksidos/Extras/Magic Armor.md

 On the ethereal and psychic planes, the armor is considered to be half of its weight.
 Cost to repair is $1,625 per point and can only be done by one with a very special set of tools.

+**Qua-Anrauleidh's Robe** (*unique*)
+Unarmored
+$31,500 , 3.25 lbs.
+1/1
+A fine robe of violet and maroon, and a couple of colors beyond the human eye's visible range.
+It belonged to a mage known for his relentless lust for battle... against fellow magic users. *The wearer's minimum defense against magical attacks is equal to the spell sickness of the wearer plus the spell sickness of the attacker*.

 **Robe of the Nomad**
 Unarmored
 $24,500 , 4 lbs.